diegoFelipeDev/diegoFelipeDev/README.md

 Some information about me:

 - 🔭 I’m currently working on pessoal projects;
-- 🌱 I’m currently learning Reactjs, Laravel and English;
+- 🌱 I’m currently learning Python and English;
 - 👯 I’m looking to collaborate on with the github community;
 - 🤔 I’m looking for help with experience to my first job;
 - 💬 Ask me about HTML, CSS, Javascript, Git, PHP and people management;